A Solution for Industrial Washing Machine Maintenance Loops: Sibyl

-Outdated processes were causing industrial washing machine facility owners to lose time and money when diagnosing maintenance issues and waiting for machine repairs.
+Outdated processes cause industrial washing machine facility owners to lose time and money when diagnosing maintenance issues and waiting for machine repairs.
 Machine downtime causes employees to work overtime, clients to receive late deliveries, and thousands of dollars lost.
 We thought: what if our solution could be like a dashboard light on your car: it lets you know about breakdowns before they happen, so you don’t end up stranded.

 Our plan was a preventative maintenance approach - capable of prediction, purchasing, and scheduling - in order to reduce machine downtime and costs.

 our solution: sibyl